 Thanks in part to the revenue earned from advertising and affiliate sales on MoneySavingMom — and the fact that we stayed out of debt during law school! — we were able to save up enough to pay 100% down for our first home near the end of 2009.
 We’re committed to giving a percentage of all proceeds from MoneySavingMom.com to life-impacting ministries.

-In addition, I am indebted to my husband, Jesse.
-He is my biggest cheerleader, best friend, sounding board, and ever willing listening ear.
-Jesse handles all the financial and legal aspects of running MoneySavingMom.com, as well as overseeing special projects and helping with product development and product launches.
+I am indebted to my husband, Jesse.
+He is my biggest supporter, best friend, sounding board, and ever willing listening ear.
+Jesse oversees all the financial and legal aspects of running MoneySavingMom.com, as well as overseeing special projects and giving insight on product development and product launches.

 Who knows what the future holds?
 One thing I do know is that any success is thanks to the Lord, to my parents, to my wonderful husband, and to the loyal readers who constantly push and stretch me to be a better home economist myself.